Trump wants to ditch preexisting condition protections. Here are the times he promised not to.

 A few days before his inauguration, Trump said in an interview with the Washington Post that he would support health care legislation to provide “insurance for everybody.”

 During his first speech to a joint session of Congress in February 2017, Trump explained his goals for a bill to repeal Obamacare.
-The very first point he made was unequivocal: “First, we should ensure that Americans with preexisting conditions have access to coverage, and that we have a stable transition for Americans currently enrolled in the health care exchanges.”
+The very first point he made was unequivocal: “First, we should ensure that Americans with preexisting conditions have access to coverage and that we have a stable transition for Americans currently enrolled in the health care exchanges.”
 (This section of his remarks starts at about the 37-minute mark in the video below.)

 Last April, while Congress was debating various measures to repeal the Affordable Care Act, Trump reaffirmed that he didn’t want to sign any bill that ditched Obamacare’s consumer protections.
 While the versions of the bill at the time did weaken the preexisting conditions ban, Trump declared that he wouldn’t sign a bill that got rid of those provisions.
 “Preexisting conditions are in the bill,” he insisted.
 “I mandated it, I said it has to be.”